 I have a teaching certificate in Mindfulness and extensive experience of using Mentalisation Based Therapy.

-I am an accredited member of the British Association for Counselling and Psychotherapy (BACP - 683789) and The British Association for Psychoanalytic and Psychodynamic Supervision (BAPPS) These registrations ensure I work with published ethical standards and complaints procedures at all times.
+I am an accredited member of the British Association for Counselling and Psychotherapy (BACP - 683789) and The British Association for Psychoanalytic and Psychodynamic Supervision (BAPPS) and the British Psychoanalytic Council (BPC) member number 21137.
+These registrations ensure I work with published ethical standards and complaints procedures at all times.
 I receive regular professional Supervision to support my therapeutic practice.

 Accredited register membership